stanford-ppl/spatial-doc/docs/source/api/common/range.rst

 Range represents a sequence of 32b integer values from a given *start* (inclusive) to *end* (exclusive) with a non-zero step size.
 Range also has an optional parallelization factor, which is used to determine physical unrolling in hardware.

-In Accel scopes, Range instances can be implicitly converted to @Counter.
+In Accel scopes, Range instances can be implicitly converted to :doc:`Counter <../hw/memories/onchip/counter>`.

 Ranges can be created using two different syntax flavors.
 When unspecified, the default value for `start` is 0, and the default value for `step` and `par` are both 1.